 Another free mobile app development framework is Flutter.
-The technology was released by Google in 2017 and uses Dart coding language.
+SDK was released by Google in 2017 and uses Dart coding language.
 Apps built with Flutter can be shared across Android and iOS platforms.
 Thanks to a powerful Skia rendering engine and direct interaction with native components without a Java ‘communication bridge’ Flutter offers the best performance among cross-platform solutions.
-Also, a feature called Hot Reload allows developers to implement code changes almost instantly, without refreshing the whole app, speeding up the development process.
+Also, a feature called Hot Reload allows developers to implement code changes almost instantly, without refreshing the whole app, speeding up the delivery process.
 Just as React Native, Flutter mimics the platform’s visual style, so the appearance of elements and animations is similar to native.

-The first version of Xamarin hybrid development framework was presented by the company of the same name in 2011.
+The first version of the Xamarin, a hybrid development framework was presented by the company of the same name in 2011.
 It is based on the architecture of its predecessor, an open-space project Mono, and utilizes C# language.
 5 years later, when the company was acquired by Microsoft, Xamarin became a part of the .NET framework.
-The technology is integrated with Visual Studio IDE, which offers a wide array of development tools, but requires a paid license for large enterprises, making Xamarin free-to-use only for small businesses and individuals.
+The technology is integrated with Visual Studio IDE, which offers a wide array of tools, but requires a paid license for large enterprises, making Xamarin free-to-use only for small businesses and individuals.
 Xamarin consists of three types of frameworks: Xamarin.Android and Xamarin.iOS that use many platforms’ native components and provide performance close to that of native apps, and Xamarin.Forms that boasts up to 96% code reuse between Android and iOS apps but has lower performance.
 Quite similar to Flutter’s Hot Reload, Xamarin has Live Reload feature that allows developers to quickly see code changes without the app’s full compilation and deployment.
-Being supported by Microsoft and utilizing C#, one of the top-5 programming languages, Xamarin is used by many developers.
+Being supported by Microsoft and utilizing C#, one of the best 5 programming languages, Xamarin is used by many developers.
 Apps built with the framework include UPS Mobile, Alaska Airlines, BBC Good Food and others.

-Choosing a framework to build your app
+Deciding for a framework to build your app

-In theory, you can build any app with any of the frameworks, but in reality, some of them are not good at handling animation and heavy graphics.
+In theory, you can build any application with any of the frameworks, but in reality, some of them are not good at handling animation and heavy graphics.
 This is especially true of Apache Cordova and Ionic, which are based on web technologies and are more suitable for simple apps and MVPs than games or big complex projects.
 On the other hand, Flutter and React Native provide great optimization and their performance doesn’t fall short of native frameworks.

 Cost of development

 An app cost can range from several thousand dollars to half a million and more.
 There are lots of factors in play, which we explain in the article on how to estimate a mobile app.
-Regardless of this, building a cross-platform app will be cheaper and require fewer team members than developing two separate apps.
+Regardless of this, building a cross-platform solution will be cheaper and require fewer team members than developing two separate apps.